taj-shabreen/taj-shabreen/README.md

 - 🎓 2nd Year B.Tech CSE specializing in AI & Machine Learning
 - 💻 Passionate about building intelligent systems and secure applications
 - 🧠 Developed a CNN-based **Brain Tumor Detection** model using transfer learning
 - 🛡️ Built a **Real-Time Malicious Detection** tool for monitoring IoT cybersecurity threats
-- 🌐 Created a **Weather Forecast WebApp** with dynamic UI using Flask and OpenWeatherMap API
 - 📷 Developed an image classifier using pretrained **ResNet-50** with real-time predictions
-- 🌸 Implemented a CNN model for **Flower Classification**
-- ⚙️ Experienced in full-stack Flask development integrating AI models with web apps
 - 🌱 Currently learning advanced AI applications in Healthcare, Business, and Cloud deployment
 - 💡 Participated in AI, cybersecurity, and IoT hackathons to sharpen skills and teamwork